 Claimed Facilities

-Owners or senior management of facilities are able to search OS Hub, claim their facility and, following a short verification process, add additional data points to their profile.
+Owners or senior management of facilities are able to search OS Hub, claim their facility and, following a short confirmation process, add additional data points to their profile.
 These data points include number of workers, parent company, production type, MOQs, lead times and more.
 Learn more about OS Hub’s Claim a Facility feature.

 Verified Sources with Attributable Data